CHAOWEICHIU/functional-javascript-currying/README.md

 > :kissing_smiling_eyes: It is very easy to know what the code is doing, but can I make it **human readable**?

 > :innocent: It is so easy to reason about my code.
-Also!, I can re-use the code all over my program!
+Also, I can re-use the code all over my program!

 --------------------------------------------------------